influxdata/terraform-aws-influx/modules/influxdb-security-group-rules/README.md

 # InfluxDB Server Security Group Rules Module

-This folder contains a [Terraform](https://www.terraform.io/) module that defines the Security Group rules used by a [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) cluster to control the traffic that is allowed to go in and out of the cluster.
+This folder contains a [Terraform](https://www.terraform.io/) module that defines the Security Group rules used by a [InfluxDB Enterprise](https://www.influxdata.com/time-series-platform/influxdb/) cluster to control the traffic that is allowed to go in and out of the cluster.
 These rules are defined in a separate module so that you can add them to any existing Security Group.

 ## Quick start